astronomer/docs/astro/connect-aws.md

     - **AWS account ID**: Enter the account ID of the external VPC.
     - **Destination VPC ID**: Enter the VPC ID.
     - **Destination VPC region**: Enter the region of the external VPC.
     - **Destination VPC CIDR block**: Enter the CIDR block of the external VPC.
-The smallest supported VPC CIDR that Astro supports is `/21`, and the default is `/20`.

 5. Click **Create Connection**.
 The connection appears as **Pending**.
 6. Wait a few minutes for the **Complete Activation** button to appear, then click **Complete Activation link**.